Salangen Municipality

-Salangen is a municipality in Troms og Finnmark county, Norway.
+Salangen is a municipality in Troms county, Norway.
 The administrative centre of the municipality is the village of Sjøvegan, where most of the people in the municipality live.
-Other villages include Elvenes, Laberg, and Seljeskog.
+Other villages include Elvenes, Laberget, Salangsverket, and Seljeskogen.

 The municipality is situated along the Sagfjorden in south central Troms county.
 The municipality is mostly coastal areas around the fjord as well as some inland valleys.
 Salangen is home to the world's northernmost bat population.

-The 458 km2 municipality is the 219th largest by area out of the 356 municipalities in Norway.
-Salangen is the 276th most populous municipality in Norway with a population of 2,087.
-The municipality's population density is 4.5 PD/km2 and its population has decreased by 5.7% over the previous 10-year period.
+The 458 km2 municipality is the 217th largest by area out of the 357 municipalities in Norway.
+Salangen is the 278th most populous municipality in Norway with a population of 2,069.
+The municipality's population density is 4.5 PD/km2 and its population has decreased by 6.9% over the previous 10-year period.

 General information

-The municipality of Salangen was established on 1 January 1871 when it was separated from the large municipality of Ibestad.
-The initial population of Salangen was 1,384.
+The municipality of Salangen was established on 1 January 1871 when it was separated from the large Ibestad Municipality.
+The initial population of Salangen Municipality was 1,384.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the neighboring municipalities of Lavangen (population: 1,677) and Salangen (population: 2,611) were merged to form a new, larger Salangen Municipality with a new population of 4,288.
+On 1 January 1964, Lavangen Municipality (population: 1,677) and Salangen Municipality (population: 2,611) were merged to form a new, larger Salangen Municipality with a new population of 4,288.

 This merger was not popular and on 1 January 1977, it was mostly undone.
-Most of the old Lavangen municipality (except for the Lavangsnes area) was separated from Salangen to form a separate municipality once again.
-After the split, Salangen remained with 2,611 residents.
+Most of the old Lavangen Municipality (except for the Lavangsnes area) was separated from Salangen Municipality to form a separate municipality once again.
+After the split, the new, smaller Salangen Municipality had 2,611 residents.

 On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
 Previously, it had been part of the old Troms county.
+On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Troms county.